IBM/CAST/docs/source/cast-big-data/elasticsearch.rst

 3. Make an ext4 filesystem on each hard drive designated to be in the Elasticsearch JBOD.

-    The mounted names for these file systems should match the names spcified in `path.data`.
+    The mounted names for these file systems should match the names specified in `path.data`.
     Additionally, these mounted file systems should be owned by the ``elasticsearch`` user and in the ``elasticsearch`` group.